 Despite the onset of winter and the decrease in hours of daylight, October is the month with the highest number of recorded species, with a grand total of 192.
 Rarities have included the only records of Black-necked Grebe (1996), Montagu’s Harrier (1991), Long-billed Dowitcher (1977), Red-necked Phalarope (2001), Black Guillemot (1998) and Yellow-browed Warbler (2001).
 Other national and local rarities recorded include Ring-billed Gull, Roseate Tern, Hooded Crow, Ring Ouzel, Mealy Redpoll, Firecrest and Common Crossbill.
-There is the chance of a returning Bewick’s Swan, White-fronted Goose or Purple Sandpiper at the
+There is the chance of a returning Bewick’s Swan, White-fronted Goose or Purple Sandpiper at the end of the month.

 An interesting end to the month.
 A Dartford Warbler was found in Bramble scrub at Severn Beach where 4 Stonechats and a Peregrine were also seen.
 The adult Mediterranean Gull was seen from New Passage along with a male Merlin, 180 Knot, 105 Redshank, 200 Dunlin, 70 Lapwing, 3 Common Gulls and a Kingfisher.
 A dark-bellied Brent Goose was present off Chittening Warth.